MetaTrustLabs/GPTScan/README.md

 # GPTScan

+You can try GPTScan at https://app.metatrust.io/ for the moment, but we will replace it later with a new version (covering all kinds of logic bug rules).

 This repository contains the prompts and rules used in MetaTrust Labs' GPTScan.

 More rules and APIs will coming later.